KeresaIva/Assigment/API_testing.md

 ```

 Sorting
-  - Test sorting options (Date Old > New, Price Low > High, Name A - Z) and verify that the order is correct in the response
+  - test sorting options (Date Old > New, Price Low > High, Name A - Z) and verify that the order is correct in the response

 ```
 GET https://automationteststore.com/api/products?sort=price_desc